-Have you ever wondered where your grandparents were living in 1940, what the family income was at the time or what portion went to rent?
-You can find out on April 2, 2012 when the National Archives and Records Administration (NARA) releases the 1940 census records to the public.
+Have you ever wondered where your grandparents lived in 1940, what the their income was at the time or what portion went to rent?
+You can find out more about your grandparents’ lives on April 2, 2012 when the National Archives and Records Administration (NARA) releases the 1940 census records to the public.

-Since public records are a great resource when figuring out the facts of your family history, you might find this information helpful.
+Since public records are a great resource when figuring out the facts of your grandparents’ story, you might find this information helpful.

 Starting at 9:00am Eastern Time on April 2, 2012 you’ll be able to access the census records free of charge at the National Archives 1940 Census Page.